w3c/horizontal-issue-tracker/README.md

 This will check and set horizontal labels and teams appropriately for GitHub repositories (or a new one if passed as arguments).

-If no arguments, it will fetch the list of repositories to check/set from [validate-repos](https://w3c.github.io/validate-repos/hr-repos.json).
+If no arguments, it will fetch the list of repositories to check/set from [validate-repos](https://w3c.github.io/validate-repos/hr-repos.json), as well as a few selected Community Groups.

 Note that, if you set a new one, [validate-repos](https://w3c.github.io/validate-repos/hr-repos.json) can take up to 24 hours to be updated.